kimwalisch/primecount/doc/Partial-Sieve-Function.md

 The above formula allows computing phi(x, a) in O(1) for small values of a e.g. for a ≤ 7.
 Its use requires initializing a lookup table of size pp = 2 * 3 * ... * prime[a] with
-phi(i, a) values for i < pp. This formula is already present in Lehmer's paper from 1959 [[2]](#References) and is also described in more detail in most of the other combinatorial prime counting papers.
+phi(i, a) results for i in [0, pp[.
+This formula is already present in Lehmer's paper from 1959 [[2]](#References) and is also described in more detail in most of the other combinatorial prime counting papers.
 In primecount this formula is implemented in [PhiTiny.hpp](https://github.com/kimwalisch/primecount/blob/master/include/PhiTiny.hpp) and